 Splunk is by far the most widely used engine for working with machine-generated data.
 Today machine data is being generated at breakneck speeds.
 Most people don’t realize but some of the biggest organizations in the world are parsing huge volumes of machine data just to stay ahead of the competition.
 So Splunk is their natural choice to convert machine data into operational intelligence.
 Splunk efficiently captures, indexes and correlates data from a searchable repository all in real-time and generates insightful graphs, reports, dashboards, and alerts.

-Since machine-generated data will be the next frontier of big data, a huge number of companies are investing heavily into making sense out of it and converting it into business advantage.
-Splunk’s mission is to make all the machine data easily accessible by identifying the patterns, analyzing the metrics, diagnosing the problems and providing actionable insights.
+Since machine-generated data will be the next frontier of big data, a huge number of companies are investing heavily into making sense out of it and converting it into a business advantage.
+Splunk’s mission is to make all the machine data easily accessible by identifying the patterns, analyzing the metrics, diagnosing the problems, and providing actionable insights.
 Splunk is also extensively used for security and compliance applications.

 Features of Splunk